M3GAN director Gerard Johnstone on sequels, shooting in New Zealand

 Do you consider M3GAN a Kiwi film?

 Yes I do, of course.
 It's a Kiwi story with American accents.
-Akela [Cooper, Screenwriter] and James [Wan, Executive Producer] came up with an amazing story and everything else on the top is based on experiences I've had as a New Zealander but that are universal.
-People need to remember that you can make Kiwi stories and more often than not you'll find that they're universal if you tell the truth and be true to you and someone will pick it up in some other country.
+People need to remember that you can make Kiwi stories and more often than not you'll find that they're universal.

 Something like The Banshees of Inisherin, I can watch that and it relates to me as a boy growing up in Invercargill where there's not a whole lot to do.
 What I'd like to see in this country is to just remember that there's got to be a marriage of art and commerce.
 For a long time we've been very focused on the art and you just need to remember to do that commercial stuff to support it.
 You need to make those movies that audiences want to see.